dixonge/vagabondians/posts/special-whale.md

 permalink: /special-whale/
 image:  /img/2011/08/whale.jpg
 categories:
-  - sixmonths
+  - Six Months
 tags:
-  - usa
+  - USA
-  - california
+  - California
-  - sixmonths
+  - Six Months
 ---
 On August the 2nd, after bidding a fond farewell to the <a href="https://ancientredwoods.net/" target="_blank">Ancient Redwoods RV Park</a>, we headed north along the coast to our next destination.
 We had reservations at the Golden Bear RV Park near Klamath, California.
 We were also hoping to see a whale which had been hanging out in the Klamath River!